iliterobotics/FRC-Robot-2019/README.md

 This is ILITE's robot, display, and telemetry code for the 2019 FIRST Robotics Competition, featuring the third iteration of our software framework.

 ## Credits
 - Team 254 for their 2018 robot code, which can be found [here](https://github.com/Team254/FRC-2018-Public).
 We make heavy use of `com.team254.lib`, as well as extended versions of their motion planning and odometry code.
+Files from `com.team254.lib` are contained in a JAR in `lib/`.
+Any modified or unmodified files from `com.team254.frc2018` are represented in our project with the same package structure.
 - Jaci for [GradleRIO](https://github.com/wpilibsuite/GradleRIO), as well as the [GNUPlot integration](https://github.com/GrappleRobotics/Pathfinder/blob/master/Pathfinder/plot.gradle)
 - Jesse for the [highfrequencyrobots](https://github.com/flybotix/highfrequencyrobots) project, which allows us to define data structures for robot telemetry as well as internal use.
 - Team 1678 for their excellent README section on contributing code with Git, which can be found [here](https://github.com/frc1678/robot-code-public)